connerludlow/megaphone-sdk/README.md

 ## Creating Announcements

-Once you have installed the widget, you can create and manage your announcements and banners from the <a href="http://megaphonesdk.com/" target="_blank">Megaphone App</a>.
+Once you have installed the widget, you can create and manage your announcements and banners from the [Megaphone App](https://app.megaphonesdk.com).
 Any banner you create will automatically be displayed by the widget.